Glossary

 Below deck refers to the interior spaces of a vessel located beneath the main deck or upper deck.
 These areas typically include crew quarters,...

-- General Nautical Terminology Bermuda Rig
+More Details - General Nautical Terminology Bermudan Rig

 More Details - General Nautical Terminology BerthA place where a vessel can be tied up; A sleeping place on a vessel; To give an obstruction wide clearance by keeping well clear